silverstory/docker-angular-cli/README.md

 ```

 docker login error - error getting credentials - err: exec: "docker-credential-wincred": executable file not found in %PATH%, out: ``

+Im using Window 10, from ~/.docker/config.json

+I just remove the "credsStore": "wincred" and it work for me.

+cd to ~/.docker/ folder inside docker toolbox and edit the file as mentioned.

 Sample Success message
 Successfully built a188fcf885e4
 Successfully tagged iameprel/angular-cli:latest